Starting an LLC in New Jersey in 6 Steps

 Step 1: Choose a Name for Your NJ LLC

-When forming an LLC in NJ, you’ll first need to choose a business name.
+When forming an LLC in New Jersey, you’ll first need to choose a business name.
 Under NJ law, the name you choose has to be different from the names of other business entities that are on file with the Division of Revenue.
 This requirement helps ensure that customers and members of the public don’t confuse your business with another.

 The name for your NJ LLC has to end with “Limited Liability Company,” “LLC,” or “L.L.C.”
 You can use the abbreviations “Ltd.” or “Co.”
 The use of certain words in your business names, such as “bank” or “insurance,” requires special permission from state agencies.